-This type of vacuum has a separate canister that contains the motor and receptacle and equips a long hose that can be fitted with interchangeable attachments.
-A great option for the homeowner who has a mixture of stairs and surfaces to clean, since canister vacuums are “much lighter and far easier to maneuver than upright vacuums,” Solomon said, adding that they also are typically quieter.
+This type of vacuum has a separate canister for the motor and receptacle, and has a long hose that’s usually compatible with attachments.
+It’s a great option for homeowners who have a mix of stairs and surfaces to clean since canister vacuums are much lighter and easier to carry than upright vacuums, says Solomon.
 Canister vacuums also have fewer moving parts than upright vacuums, which means they typically require less maintenance and fewer repairs.
-They provide excellent suction, “which is especially handy for bare floors,” Solomon added.
-However, canister vacuums can often be more difficult to store due to their hose, wand and bulkier base, she said.
+They provide excellent suction, “which is especially handy for bare floors,” Solomon says.
+However, canister vacuums are often difficult to store away due to their hose, wand and bulkier base, she says.

-Upright vacuums are great for homeowners who have large, wide-open spaces, since they are typically easier to maneuver than canister vacuums.
-"The whole vacuum moves with you, making it less cumbersome than a canister model,” which requires you to move the bin around, said Carl Prouty, tech expert at Abt Electronics.
-Upright vacuums also work well on both carpet and bare floors, making it easier to clean in multiple areas of your house, especially if you have pets that shed regularly, Solomon said.
-However, she cautioned that upright vacuums also tend to be heavier than canister vacuums – weighing as much as 20 pounds – making it difficult to lift them up and down the stairs.
-And unless the upright comes with a wand, they can’t clean vertical surfaces like walls, upholstery and curtains.
+Upright vacuums are great for homeowners who have large, wide-open spaces since they typically have wheels.
+“The whole vacuum moves with you, making it less cumbersome than a canister model,” which requires you to move the bin around, says Carl Prouty, a tech expert at Abt Electronics.
+Upright vacuums also work well on both carpet and bare floors, making it easier to clean in multiple areas of your house, especially if you have pets that shed regularly, says Solomon.
+However, she cautions that upright vacuums also tend to be heavier than canister vacuums — weighing as much as 20 pounds — making it difficult to lift them up and down the stairs.
+And, unless the upright comes with a wand, they can’t clean vertical surfaces like walls, upholstery and curtains.

 Stick vacuums are slim and lightweight, making them a good option for both quick cleanups and homes with minimal storage space.
-“Cordless models are simple to take around the whole home, and battery life on cordless versions is constantly improving,” said Prouty.
-He noted that these models are best for people with smaller spaces to clean, since they’re not as powerful as canister vacuums.
-They’re also good for those who have kids and are constantly cleaning up spills and messes, he said.
+“Cordless models are simple to take around the whole home, and battery life on cordless versions is constantly improving,” says Prouty.
+These models are best for people with smaller spaces to clean, since they’re not as powerful as canister vacuums, according to Prouty.
+They’re also good for those who have kids and are constantly cleaning up spills and messes, he says.

-A handheld vacuum is a compact cordless vacuum — it’s similar to a stick vacuum but it’s smaller and more portable, making it a good option for vacuuming out your car or spot cleaning.
-Since they’re typically the least powerful type of vacuum, our experts noted that a cordless vacuum should complement a heavier-duty model like a canister or upright vacuum, not replace it.
+A handheld vacuum is a compact cordless vacuum — it’s similar to a stick vacuum but smaller and more portable, which makes it a good option for vacuuming out your car or spot cleaning, according to experts.
+Since they’re typically the least powerful type of vacuum, our experts note that a cordless vacuum should complement a heavier-duty model like a canister or upright vacuum, not replace it.

-A "smart" counterpart to the traditional vacuum, robotic models typically can run at any time — even when you’re not home — and reset themselves to charge.
+A “smart” counterpart to the traditional vacuum, robotic models can run whenever you want — even when you’re not home — and reset themselves to charge.
 They help tackle forgotten corners and clean under furniture that larger models may not be able to.
-“These are the best option for people on the go, people with shedding pets or those who simply like tech,” said Prouty.
+“These are the best option for people on the go, people with shedding pets or those who simply like tech,” says Prouty.